zenithtech/wordpress-zSlider/README.md

 - Mobile-ready responsive layout (requires Bootstrap, not included in this package).

 ## Usage
-1. Copy this repo into your active theme directory, naming it `zSlider`.
+1. Copy this repo into your `plugins` directory, naming it `zSlider`.
-2. Instal the required [ACF](https://github.com/elliotcondon/acf) plugin.
+2. Install the required [ACF](https://github.com/elliotcondon/acf) plugin.
 3. Import the json file `acf-zSlider.json` using the ACF.
 4. Add the ACF Options WP admin menu item by adding the below code to your themes `functions.php` file: